umarmohammed/umarmohammed.github.io/_posts/2018/2018-10-13-Dotnetcore-auth-with-JWT.md

 This endpoint simply authenticates the request by checking if the password is equal to "Password".
 If so, it creates a new JWT with a "name" claim set to the UserName in the request.
 We also set some of JWT registered claims such as "sub" and "jti" (see [https://tools.ietf.org/html/rfc7519](https://tools.ietf.org/html/rfc7519) for more details).

-> Note that simply checking that the password matches a string is not a secure way of authentication.
+> Note that simply checking that the password matches a string is not a secure way of doing authentication.
 In practice a more sophisticated approach to checking the credentials should be used.

 #### Getting a token
 Let's try out this new endpoint in Postman.